 Our Pot Cargo review would not be complete without a mention of the edibles.
 As with any self-respecting dispensary, PotCargo has a reasonable number of edibles available.

-One of its more popular edible products is the gummies, which contains 20mg of CBD per piece or 100mg of CBD per pack.
-Each pack is also available in a variety of flavours, such as pineapple, tangerine, kiwi, and raspberry.
+One of its more popular edible products is the gummies, containing 20mg of CBD per piece or 100mg of CBD per pack.
+Each pack is also available in various flavours, such as pineapple, tangerine, kiwi, and raspberry.

 They offer CBD oil in Canada.
 The tincture is designed to provide a precise amount of CBD without the need to smoke or eat it.
 The oil is composed of organic grapeseed oil, MCT oil, and 1000mg of CBD.

 Overall Rating of Pot Cargo